rjtbst/ai_page_assistant/readme.md

 ✨ Features
-Open-ended user queries (any question about page content).
+Open-ended user queries (any question about page content in any format).

 Dynamic browser automation (fill_form, click, navigate).